- 100% pure natural Ingredients

 By now, you can tell that these are all the same benefits that facial hair oil also offers.
 So, why would you get a balm then?

 First of all, because a balm is also a great styling agent that works pretty well in holding bushier and scruffier beards at bay, looking more polished and neat.

+This is due to its very thick consistency that is very much different than the texture of the oil.
 One good thing to remember about this product is that it tends to leave a residue on your fingers if you touch the beard after you apply it.

 If you can avoid doing this, that would be great, but we all know how tempting and almost impossible this can sometimes be.

 The ingredients vary depending on the manufacturer but most beard balms tend to contain a sealant and a moisturizing agent.

 In terms of moisturizing benefits, shea butter is a popular ingredient in most beard balms.
 It has great moisturizing properties while at the same time adding volume to the beard.